Neko 1.99.1

 objects.i

-contained in field_bc_list
+contained in fields

-is accessed using field_bc_list%items(i)%ptr
+is accessed using fields%items(i)%ptr

 and will refer to a field_t